-I'm semi-new to the lifestyle blogging scene, but in the past 6 months I've found some really helpful tools and apps that have made my life much easier.
-Here are some of my faves:
+I'm semi-new to the lifestyle blogging scene, but in the past six months I've found some really helpful tools and apps that have made my life much easier.
+Here are some of my recommendations:

 PicMonkey is great for drag and drop design.
-I actually built my logo and some elements of my website on this platform.
+I built my logo and some elements of my website on this platform.
 There's limited functionality in the free version, so I pay $7.99 for a premium subscription.
 I think it's more than worth it.
-I don't have any true graphic design skills and this is a great alternative!
-This app is also a photo editing tool, but I'm personally not a big fan of their filters and editing capabilities.
-However, it is ideal for building unique collages!
+I don't have any true graphic design skills and this is a great alternative.

 Web app + mobile app | Available for iOS and Android devices. | Free download

 Canva is very similar to PicMonkey, but there's some notable differences.
 I really love Canva's template options and they have some unique text and photo elements.
-Inside scoop: Canva has great Instagram story templates that are easy to throw together on their mobile app.
-Their platform is also a bit more user-friendly than PicMonkey, but I still use both for different projects.
-The free version of Canva is all I've ever needed.
+Canva has great Instagram story templates that are easy to throw together on their mobile app.
+Their platform is also a bit more user-friendly than PicMonkey.
+The free version is all I've ever needed.
 However, there is a "Canva for Work" subscription with enhanced features that may be worth exploring.

 Web app + mobile app | Available for iOS and Android devices | Free download

-I use VSCO for almost every single photo I edit... ever.
+I use VSCO for almost every single photo I edit.
 Their filters are great and I've even developed my own preset.
 (My little secret: it's "A4" with a bunch of tweaks.)
 It's important to note that VSCO has recently changed their platform.
 You used to be able to purchase filter "packs" for a couple bucks each, but they've migrated to a full subscription-based concept.
 Their tools are available for $19.99 a year.
-Still not a bad deal!

 Mobile app | Available for iOS and Android devices. | $19.99